 The flow policy file indicates specific permitted information flows.
 It may be possible to combine these flows.
-For example, a policy that permits CAMERA-FILESYSTEM and FILESYSTEM-INTERNET will implicitly allow the flow CAMERA-INTERNET, because the application may record from the camera into a file and then send the contents of the file over the network.
-The Flow Checker forbids such implied flows: the developer is required to write the transitive flow in the flow policy file, which requires the developer to justify its purpose or convince the app store that the flow is not used.
-Finer-grained permissions, as discussed in
+For example, a policy that permits CAMERA \rightarrow FILESYSTEM and FILESYSTEM \rightarrow INTERNET will implicitly allow the flow CAMERA \rightarrow INTERNET, because the application may record from the camera into a file and then send the contents of the file over the network.
+The Information Flow Checker forbids such implied flows: the developer is required to write the transitive flow in the flow policy file, which requires the developer to justify its purpose or convince the app store that the flow is not used.

-3.2.2 Syntax of a Flow Policy File
+3.1.2 Syntax of a Flow Policy File

 Each line of a policy file specifies a permitted flow from a source to one or more sinks.
 For example, MICROPHONE -> INTERNET implies that MICROPHONE data is always allowed to flow to INTERNET.
 The source or sink must be a member of the enum sparta.checkers.quals.FlowPermission.
-The source and sink names should not be preceded by the name of the enumeration which contains them.
 ANY is allowed just as it is in @Source and @Sink, but empty, {}, is not allowed.